nezaj/Reference/python.md

 The **\_\_all\_\_** variable can be used to define which submodules are imported when using *from package import **, if it is not defined than only the names defined in the package's **\_\_init\_\_.py** will be loaded

 ### Intra-package References
 Submodules often need to refer to each other.
-When packages are structured into subpackages you can use absolute import to refer to submodules of sibilings packages.
+When packages are structured into sub-packages you can use absolute import to refer to submodules of sibling packages.
 For example, if the modules *sound.filters.vocoder* needs to use the *echo* module in the *sound.effects* package, it can use *from sound.effects import echo*

 Note: Explicit and implicit relative imports are base on the name of the current module.
 Since the name of main module is always **\_\_modules\_\_**, modules intended for use as the main module of a Python application should always use absolute imports.